Patents

 Which option best suits you will need to be determined on a case-by-case basis, unless you were to establish a policy to treat every case the same way.

 Overall, for many UK based patentees, the UK’s withdrawal may be the best of both worlds, allowing them to have a UK patent in their home market and a single patent for the rest of the UP states.
-Formerly, having the patent in your home market subject to the decisions of a brand new court elsewhere was a large downside; now, at least the UK is safe from central attack at the UPC, so the UP may be much more attractive than it was – after all, wherever it would have been litigated would have been outside your home market.
+Formerly, having the patent in your home market subject to the decisions of a brand new court elsewhere could have been seen as a large downside; however, on account of the UK’s non-participation, at least the UK patent is safe from central attack at the UPC, so the UP may be much more attractive than it was – after all, wherever it would have been litigated would have been outside your home market.

 (v) Monitoring competitor patents

-If a relevant patent of a competitor’ is part of the UPC system and has not been opted out, then it should be considered whether to initiate central revocation proceedings.
+If a relevant patent of a competitor’ is part of the UPC system and has not been opted out, then if considering revocation, thought should be given as to whether to initiate central revocation proceedings.

 For advice on your options regarding the UPC, please get in touch with us or speak to your usual Wilson Gunn contact.